AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/lookup-tables.md

 ## Protokolldateimetadaten Vergrößern Dateigröße und Verarbeitungszeit

-Eine typische Protokolldatei, die vom [!UICONTROL Delivery Performance] Bericht verwendet wird, enthält normalerweise Tausende von Zeilen und Dutzend Spalten.
+A typical log file used by the [!UICONTROL Delivery Performance] report usually contains thousands of rows and dozens of columns.
 Es besteht aus numerischen IDs und menschen lesbaren Informationen wie Namen für kreative Elemente, Werbetreibende, Einfügebestellungen usw.

-Diese Nicht-ID-Informationen werden als *`metadata`* (d. h.
-Informationen zu anderen Informationen) bezeichnet und in jede Zeile der Protokolldatei geschrieben.
+This non-ID information is referred to as *`metadata`* (i.e., information about other information) and gets written in each row of the log file.

-Der [!UICONTROL Delivery Performance] Bericht funktioniert jedoch hauptsächlich mit den IDs in der Protokolldatei.
+However, the [!UICONTROL Delivery Performance] report mainly works with the IDs in the log file.
 Die Metadaten sind nützlich, aber wiederholend.
 Dadurch werden die Dateigröße und die Datenerfassungszeiten erhöht.

 ## Dateigröße reduzieren und Verarbeitungszeit verkürzen mit Indextabellen